How To Apply

 - Make sure you complete all sections, answering all questions fully, and signatures from all supervisors and student are included.
 There is no need to collect the signatures from the Head of Department/Business Manager and Sub-Committee Chair at this point.

-- Submit an electronic version to the Education Support Team
+- Submit a Word format version to the Education Support Team

 We have three intakes a year; the online application and project approval form should be submitted by the following deadlines.
 Please note that these deadlines are earlier than those shown on King's Apply: